zainabmelh/guide-articles/articles/Certificates/comparisons-with-the-logical-and-operator/index.md

 ---
-title: "Comparisons with the Logical And Operator"
+title: Comparisons with the Logical and Operator
-parent: "certificates-guide"
 ---
 Sometimes you will need to test more than one thing at a time.
 The `logical and` operator (`&&`) returns `true` if and only if the `operands` to the left and right of it are true.

 The same effect could be achieved by nesting an if statement inside another if: